smb-celldevbio/smb-celldevbio.github.io/_posts/2025-06-22-Special-SMB-Travel-Grant.md

 <u><i>A passion of mine.</i></u> Outside of work, I am passionate about swimming and practising yoga.
 I also enjoy spending time in nature and painting.
 I love reading books from almost every field, especially philosophy and world literature.

-<u><i>Where can people find you at SMB 2025?</i></u> You can find me at the session MS07 - CDEV-06 Part 2 of 2: Modeling the Role of Geometry and Topology in Shaping Cell Behavior, Function, and Tissue Patterns (Part 2) on Thursday, July 17 at 4:00pm (<a href="https://2025.smb.org/CDEV/MS-CDEV-06-Part-2.html">abstract</a>).
+<u><i>Where can people find you at SMB 2025?</i></u> You can find me at the session MS07 - CDEV-06 Part 2 of 2: Modeling the Role of Geometry and Topology in Shaping Cell Behavior, Function, and Tissue Patterns (Part 2) on Thursday, July 17 at 4:00 pm (<a href="https://2025.smb.org/CDEV/MS-CDEV-06-Part-2.html">abstract</a>).

 <p><b>Rebecca Crossley</b></p>